 So clearly, high cholesterol is not the risk factor we’ve been led to believe.

 “Fat and cholesterol cause heart disease” may be one of the biggest health myths of all time!

-Turns out there is no correlation between saturated fat consumption and heart disease.
+It turns out that there is no correlation between saturated fat consumption and heart disease.

-The National Institutes of Health reported that increasing fat intake to 50% of calories improved the nutritional status of study participants, and didn’t negatively affect heart disease risk factors.
+Surprisingly, one study found that increasing fat intake to 50% of total calories improved the nutritional status of study participants, and did not negatively affect their heart disease risk factors.
 (17)

-Considering how embedded in our culture the “fat causes heart disease” theory is, this is a stunning revelation!
+Considering how embedded the “fat causes heart disease” theory is in our culture, this is a stunning revelation!